YM2132/EyesOff/README.md

 # EyesOff Privacy Monitor

-EyesOff is a privacy protection application that monitors your webcam for unauthorized viewers and displays an alert when someone else is looking at your screen.
+EyesOff is a privacy protection application that uses your webcam to monitor for unauthorized viewers, notifying you when someone else looks at your screen.

 ![EyesOff Screenshot](https://github.com/user-attachments/assets/7e45274e-b5c1-44a4-9908-89d10b0100a0)